ritvikindupuri/Observability-Stack-for-Backend/README.md

 This panel tracks the 1-minute, 5-minute, and 15-minute system load averages.
 As shown, the load consistently remains **below 1.0** (peaking around 0.7), which indicates a healthy system that is not under significant CPU pressure or I/O wait.

-![Node Exporter Firewall Load Graph](.assets/Node%20Exporter%20Firewall%20Load%20Graph.png)
+![Node Exporter Firewall Load Graph](.assets/Node%20Exporter%20Firewall%20Load%20Graph.png) *Figure 3: System load averages for the firewall host*

 #### Network Throughput

 This dashboard monitors the real-time incoming (RX) and outgoing (TX) network traffic.
 The system clearly **captured a significant network event around 15:42**, logging an outgoing spike of **~380KB/s** and an incoming spike of **~350KB/s**.
 This demonstrates the dashboard's effectiveness in identifying and correlating performance anomalies.

 ![Network Throughput TXRX](.assets/Network%20Throughput%20TXRX%20(Node%20exporter).png)
+*Figure 4: Network throughput (TX/RX) for the firewall host, capturing a spike*

 ### 3. Host-Level Telemetry (Telegraf)